1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Your own financial security depends far more than you may think on the financial, physical and spiritual health of others in your community, our nation, our world.
 When you share your good fortune by donating your money, time and talent to charity, you help create a stronger economy and a healthier, safer world.

 So give generously to education, your church, social-service agencies, the arts, medical research -- whatever you value most.
-It feels wonderful, it's the ultimate in enlightened self-interest and it's the right thing to do (see Donor-Advised Funds: Tax Breaks Now, Charity Later).
+It feels wonderful, it's the ultimate in enlightened self-interest, and it's the right thing to do.
+(See Smart Strategies for Giving to Charity for tax tips.)

 Before you acquire any financial assets, make sure you have enough insurance against life's big risks -- serious illness, disability and early death.
 Most people, young families in particular, are woefully underinsured, especially for disability.
 When an emergency arises, you and your family will never regret having "wasted" all those annual premiums on insurance you "don't need."